 Very, very, last.

 You think these are cool?
-Just wait til you see what Royale can do!
+Just wait til you see what Premium can do!

 We’ve got a Pinterest board chock full of photo editing tips.
 Check it out.